deepsquare-io/grid/docs/workflow/001-learn/01-introduction.md

 DeepSquare aggregates the unique capabilities of supercomputers from diverse compute providers worldwide into a unified computational infrastructure known as the [DeepSquare Grid](/workflow/learn/core-concepts#deepsquare-grid).
 Our primary aim is to democratize HPC, and the Grid stands as a powerful embodiment of this commitment.

 DeepSquare operates with a user-centric approach to resource allocation.
 Users specify the computational requirements for their workloads, and DeepSquare, through its [Meta-scheduling](/workflow/learn/core-concepts#meta-scheduling) process, matches these workloads to the most appropriate compute provider available on the grid.

+---

+If you are ready to learn about DeepSquare, see how a job is structured in the [next part](/workflow/learn/running-on-dps).